CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

 Hoot Replay, controlled using the ``HootReplay`` class, supports playing back device status signals and custom user signals.
 Configs and control requests are ignored during replay.

-During Hoot Replay, the robot will automatically enable and run through all the maneuvers recorded in the hoot log.
+During Hoot Replay, the simulated robot will automatically enable and run through all the maneuvers recorded in the hoot log.
 Additionally, Hoot Replay supports step timing and changing the speed of the playback.

+Hoot Replay uses a different vendordep, found at ``https://maven.ctr-electronics.com/release/com/ctre/phoenix6/latest/Phoenix6-replay-frc2025-beta-latest.json``.
+This vendordep replaces :doc:`/docs/canivore/canivore-hardware-attached` with Hoot Replay.
+Note that only one Phoenix 6 vendordep may be used in the ``vendordeps`` folder at a time.

 .. image:: images/swerve_replay.gif
    :width: 650